tzerozo/project/ComptiaAPlus.md

+# Coursera: CompTIA a+ Network by CompTIA

+1. Windows Admin Fundamentals

 ### Troubleshooting Methodology
   1. Identify the problem
   2. Establish a theory of probably cause (question the obvious: research knowledge base/internet)